Global Prohibition Regime

 Twenty-five states have now decriminalized, to varying degrees: California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Nebraska, Nevada, New Hampshire, New Mexico, New York, North Carolina, North Dakota, Ohio, Oregon, Rhode Island, Vermont—and Alaska, where courts struck down the state's recriminalization law on privacy grounds in 2003, effectively making it permissible to possess personal quantities again, although a new and less restrictive law passed in 2006 was upheld by the state's courts.
 There is controversy over whether the Connecticut and North Carolina laws counts as decrim, since their cut-off point is a half-ounce rather than the usual ounce.
 There is similarly controversy over the 2014 Missouri law, which technically kept simple possession a criminal charge even while removing penalties for a first offense.
 (This was also the case under the 1975 California law, until a new law finally enacted "offical" decriminalization there in 2010.)

 In 2012, Colorado and Washington voted to approve measures that actually legalize cannabis—within proscribed quantities, and under tight state regulation.
 In 2014, these were joined by Oregon and Alaska—finally returning the Last Frontier to the trail it blazed back in 1975.
 The 2014 elections also saw a legalization measure approved by voters in the District of Columbia, but this portended a showdown over the policy with Congress, which controls the district's budget.
 The 2016 elections saw a major advance, with legalization measures passing in California, Massachusetts, Maine and Nevada.
 In January 2018, Vermont became the ninth state to legalize cannabis and the first to do so by legislation.
 Michigan voted to legalize in November 2018.
 In May 2019, Illinois became the second state to legalize via legislation.
 In November 2020, voters in Arizona, Montana and New Jersey all approved legalization measures.
 In March 2021, New York's legislature passed a legalization measure, followed the next month by Virginia and New Mexico.
 Connecticut's governor signed a legalization bll in June 2021.
 Rhode Island similarly passed a legalization act in May 2022.
 Legalization ballot measures were approved by voters in Maryland and Missouri in November 2022.
-Delaware approved legalization by vote of te state house in April 2023.
+Delaware approved legalization by vote of the state house in April 2023.
 Minnesota was next to do so in May 2023.
 Ohio legalized via referendum in November 2023.
+At present, this makes for a total of 24 states, plus DC.

 But don’t think pot use is free and safe in these states.
 Not only are the federal laws still in force (although this generally just affects dealers and growers), but public use in every state but New York can still technically get you arrested—and often does.
-So can (and does) cultivation (or unlicensed cultivation in those states that have actually legalized).
+So can (and does) unlicensed cultivation.

 Thirty-six states have passed medical marijuana laws (of widely varying degrees of leniency) either by legislation or referendum since California led the way with Prop 215 in 1996 (making for a total of 37): Alaska, Arizona, Arkansas, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Illinois, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Dakota, Texas, Utah, Vermont and Washington.
 The territory of Guam also passed a medical marijuana ballot measure in 2014.
 These measures generally allow for a medical defense for possession or cultivation of a quantity that varies from state to state.
 The 2014 New York and Minnesota laws allowed for medical use of cannabis extracts, but not herbaceous cannabis.
 The same is true of many of the subsequent state measures.
 State and local law enforcement have not always honored these laws, and the feds explicitly do not.
 A 1998 voter-approved medical marijuana law in the District of Columbia was blocked by the US Congress until 2010.